 Inventory change is another way of saying what's sold.

-For most restaurants and bars, performing a full inventory once per month is a good practice.
-Generally the physical counts are done on the last day of the month.
+For most restaurants and bars, bar inventory management means performing a full inventory once per month is a good practice.
+Generally, the physical counts are done on the last day of the month.
 Many establishments will also perform partial weekly inventory counts of the most popular items as a way to aid in placing weekly orders.

 In addition to tracking physical inventory counts with whatever tool you use, it's helpful to have other information entered as well.
 This includes who the vendor or distributor is and what your unit cost is.